Brian Katcher

 Brian Katcher (born 1975) is an American author of young adult fiction.
+His novel Almost Perfect won the 2011 Stonewall Book Award.

-Personal life
+Biography

 Brian Katcher was born in St. Louis, Missouri, in 1975.
 He attended the University of Missouri in Columbia, Missouri, then traveled and worked a variety of jobs before beginning his career as a writer.
 As of 2021, Katcher was living in central Missouri with his wife and daughter.